Which is the Best High-Temperature Cable for Temperature Sensors?

-Another property is that PTFE is practically chemically inert making it suitable for use in almost any environment including string acids and alkalis.
-It is food safe and is also waterproof.
+Another property is that PTFE is practically chemically inert making it suitable for use in almost any environment including strong acids and alkalis.
+It is food-safe and is also waterproof.

-PTFE based materials are typically manufactured to be very thin.
+PTFE-based materials are typically manufactured to be very thin.
 This helps cables to remain small and relatively lightweight unlike those of PVC or Silicone.
-Where weight is an issue such as motorsport or aerospace applications, PTFE can be a good choice.
+Where weight is an issue such as in motorsport or aerospace applications, PTFE can be a good choice.

 Aside from its wide operating temperature range, this type of insulation has plenty of other useful features.